Monday, November 24, 2014

 Here is a close up of the plane.
 This type of crochet is a narrative free-form.
 If you have ever had the opportunity to fly you may have witnessed a really beautiful sight as you looked out the window.

 This world is so exquisite.
-This mornings sunrise for example....wow, such a lovely varied shade of pinks and lavenders!
+This mornings sunrise for example....wow, such lovely shades of pinks and lavenders!

 Hope your week is splendid!
 Smile On!
 Audrey